adhocteam/homework/noclist/README.md

 This endpoint will return a token you can use to generate the checksum for the subsequent user list call.

-If you have any questions about authenticating, please [log into the
+If you have any questions about authenticating, please [use our question box](https://homework.adhoc.team/) to ask them!
-#public channel](https://public-slack.adhoc.team/) in our slack and ask!

 ### Checksum